- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 For this prompt, you should probably read up on “Hamilton” to get a sense of how Alexander Hamilton’s biography was modified for the stage.
 Then, think about your history and social studies classes and see if any minor historical figures pop out as the perfect subject for a musical.
 If you’re drawing a blank, try to instead start with a historical event you find interesting and read up on the various people involved.
 If your passion lies in math or science, consider writing about the person who discovered your favorite theorem or concept.

 As with the other prompts, avoid extremely controversial topics.
-Also, do enough research into your candidate to be sure the story doesn’t have any especially unpleasant aspects and hasn’t already been popularized.
+Also, perform enough research on your candidate to be sure the story doesn’t have any especially unpleasant aspects and hasn’t already been popularized.
 Once you’ve made your choice, you simply need to explain your reasoning in one or two paragraphs.
 How was this person influential?
 Why do you think people should be made aware of their contributions?

 Imagine it is May 2021, your ideal Wake Forest University commencement speaker is ______________________.